AIreporting/content/Comprehensive Review: Top AI-Powered Scam Reporting Platforms in 2025. .md

 The global cost of digital fraud is projected to exceed $10.3 trillion annually by 2025, driven by AI-powered scams like deepfake phishing and synthetic identity fraud.
-In response, [AI-Powered scam reporting software](https://reportscammedfunds.com) has become indispensable for businesses and individuals alike.
+In response, [AI-Powered scam reporting](https://reportscammedfunds.com)software has become indispensable for businesses and individuals alike.
 This review analyzes the top platforms leveraging AI tools for identifying scams, evaluating their capabilities in real-time detection, behavioral analysis, and cross-industry threat mitigation.